riton/puppet-ccin2p3-remctl/README.md

 [remctl](http://www.eyrie.org/~eagle/software/remctl/) is a client/server application that supports remote execution of specific commands, using Kerberos GSS-API for authentication and confidentiality.
 This module provides simplified way to deploy server, command and ACL files.

+##Module Versioning

+This module adheres to [Semantic versioning](http://semver.org/) and it's version numbers use the format _X.Y.Z_, where:

+* _X_ must increase for major backwards-incompatible changes
+* _Y_ must increase for backwards-compatible new functionality
+* _Z_ must increase for bug fixes

 ##Setup